How to stay cool in extreme heat without air conditioning

 People in India and other countries across the Global South have long figured out ways to deal with horrible heat.
 I'd like to share a few tips I've learned from my elders back home in India.
 Some of the advice is just what you'd think —- drinking lots of liquids and staying out of the sun.
 Other strategies might surprise you.

 I know that each of these tips on their own may seem trivial.
 But as a heat wave researcher, I can tell you that done together, they can really help the body cool down.
-The key is to be mindful of the power of heat —- and be preparedhttps://www.npr.org/sections/goatsandsoda/2022/08/02/1114354904/opinion-life-hacks-from-india-on-how-to-stay-cool-without-an-air-conditioner#_msocom_1to prevent its adverse effects.
+The key is to be mindful of the power of heat — and be prepared to prevent its adverse effects.

 And remember, upon seeing any signs of heatstroke — like fever, headache, nausea, confusion or weakness — call an ambulance ASAP and get medical help.
 Use ice packs while waiting to be treated at the hospital.
 Seriously folks, don't delay.
 Heatstroke can be fatal.